 13. SUBSEQUENT EVENTS

-Management has evaluated the subsequent events occurring until July 31, 2019, the date that these financial statements were available to be issued, and determined that there were no other subsequent events that would require recognition or additional disclosure in these financial statements.
+Management has evaluated subsequent events occurring through July 31, 2019 the date the financial statements were available for issue and found that there were no other significant events which would have a material bearing on these financial statements.